Car Insurance Policy Review Checklist: How to Audit Your Coverage

 • Roadside assistance not included — verify whether it's already bundled or needs to be added

-For a thorough breakdown of what to look for in car insurance coverage, including how to evaluate endorsements and add-ons, review that guide before your next renewal.
+For a thorough breakdown of what to look for when shopping for car insurance, including how to evaluate endorsements and add-ons, review that guide before your next renewal.

 6. Decide Whether to Drop Collision or Comprehensive on Older Vehicles